-While some developers focus on specific programs or applications, they can also specialize in the creation of networks or underlying systems that serve as a trigger to power other programs.
+Developers have been classed as the “creative minds behind computer programs” and while some developers focus on specific programs or applications, they can also specialize in creating networks or underlying systems that serve as a trigger to power other programs.

 Hence, developers fall into two different categories: applications software developers and systems software developers.

 The question is often raised as to whether low-code platforms will replace traditional developers.
 In this article, we’ve explored the area in more detail.

 Danni Scott-Duke, Global Head of Developer Marketing at HERE Technologies, outlined why she thinks developers are unique:

 “Of course, developers are not a monolith like any other audience.
 But by and large, these are typical considerations you must have as you're crafting your strategy.

 “I think one of the key takeaways here is the fact developers can be averse to traditional marketing.
 I don't want to say developers hate marketing but some of our typical tactics such as analyst reports, and long-form content like ebooks don't resonate with this audience.”